Ingen10/easydaq/README.md

-# easydaq
+# EasyDAQ

 EasyDAQ is a test software application intended for demonstrating the Stream Mode operation of openDAQ.
-This demo is compatible with Python 2.7 and 3.X.
+This demo is compatible with Python 3.X.
 * * *
 **OpenDAQ** is an open source data acquisition instrument, which provides user several physical interaction capabilities such as analog inputs and outputs,